Aho scores 2 to lead Hurricanes past Senators 8-2

 Aho pushed the lead back to five on a deflection at 1:07 of the third.

 Tkachuk scored for the second straight game against Carolina at 9:54 to pull Ottawa to 6-2.
-Dzingel and Edmundson scored 4:01 apart later in the period to cap the scoring.
+Dzingel and Edmundson scored 4:01 apart later in the period to cap the scoring for the Hurricanes.

+Senators coach D.J.
+Smith thought his team’s effort was better than the final margin.

+“I think we’ve worked really hard,” Smith said.
+“Every mistake we made kind of compounded and that happens sometimes.
+They’re a real good team at home.
+We’re just going to move on.”

 NOTES: The Hurricanes have won five of six against the Atlantic Division this season. ...
 The Senators’ power play ranks last in the NHL.
 They were 0 for 3 and gave up a short-handed goal. ...
 Carolina rookie C Eetu Luostarinen got his first career NHL point with an assist on Fleury’s goal.